Seiichiro Kuribayashi: Biography

-During high school times at age of 16, he went studying English for 4 years in Los Angeles.
+During high school at the age of 16, he went studying English for 4 years in Los Angeles.

 In 1987, Kuribayashi had started his career as a composer.
 Stay in my eyes (from album Summer Dream) music composition was provided to popular Japanese band Tube from 80s.

-On the same year, he joined to the special unit with Oda Tetsuro and vocalist of Tube, Nagisa no All Stars.
+In the same year, he joined to the special unit with Oda Tetsuro and vocalist of Tube, Nagisa no All Stars.

 In 1989 he made his major solo debut with album La Jolla.

 In years 1990–1993 he was a member of music group B.B.Queens as an back-vocalist and bassist.

 In years 1993–1994 he was member of rock band Zyyg.

 Meanwhile, as soloist and composer, he'd been providing numerous compositions for artist such as Zard, Maki Ohguro, Wands, Deen and Manish.

 In 1995 he created his solo project under the name Barbier with single Christmas Time.

 In 1997 he held the first public live Kuribayashi Seiichiro LIVE TOUR '97 "No Pose".

 Three videoclips from live were included in Music Video DVD footage BEST LIVE & CLIPS released by Being Inc.

 In 1998 he released his final studio album Frosted Glass.

 In 1999 he held his last live tour 98 Frosted Glass in Shibuya Quatro.

-Since then his activities are unknown.